MileHacker Logo

 Safety and Risk Awareness

 China generally has low violent crime rates.
-Petty crime, like pickpocketing or bag snatching, can occur in crowded tourist areas or markets.
+Petty crime, like pickpocketing or bag snatching, may occur where there are many tourists or markets.
 Ezhou is a relatively safe city.

 Natural Disaster Risks